Healthcare Practice HNC

 - Core and academic skills

-You will complete a mandatory placement as part of your course within the Care Home Sector where you will be expected to complete a minimum of 288 hours over the time of your course.
+You will complete a mandatory placement as part of your course either within the Care Home Sector or you may have the opportunity to do this through NHS Lothian as a paid placement if you succuessfully meet the pre-employment checks required.
+You will be expected to complete a minimum of 288 hours over the time of your course.
 This will be done through some block weeks and two days a week during most of your course.

 Please be aware that if your placement is outwith NHS Lothian you may have to purchase your own unifrom.